By Zoë Elkins, expert residential care provider

 Pin for later!

 Zoë Elkins has worked in the care sector for the last eight years; both in primary and residential care settings.
-Latterly, she has been working for one of the UK’s top residential care providers, managing services for people with dementia and setting the strategic direction of the company.
+She has been working for one of the UK’s top residential care providers, managing services for people with dementia and setting the strategic direction of the company.
 Zoë’s background is in psychology, specialising in dementia care.
-Find out more about live-in care by The Good Care Group by visiting The Good Care Group website or contact us on 020 3728 7575.
+Find out more about live-in care by The Good Care Group by visiting The Good Care Group website or contact us on 020 3728 7577.